manne2400/Modbus_Tester_Emulator/README.md

    - Quantity: `10`
 5. Start polling to see the data
 6. (Optional) Click "Write Value..." to write values to addresses 40-49

+**Graph:**
+- Select one or more rows in the data table
+- Click **"Show Graph..."** button in the session tab
+- View real-time time-series visualization of your data
+- Hover over the graph to see exact time and value
+- Adjust X/Y axis settings and update frequency in the control panel
+- Graph window is non-modal - use main window while viewing graphs

 **Multi-view:**
 - Create groups via **View → Manage Multi-view...**